danielabar/meblog/src/markdown/gatsby-related-posts.md

 ![gatsby related posts example](../images/gatsby-related-posts-example.png "gatsby related posts example")

+The related posts will be curated, that is, the author of the blog is responsible for selecting related articles for each post and populating them in the markdown (we'll be getting into the details of this shortly).
+If you are looking for a more automated solution, checkout the [gatsby-remark-related-posts](https://www.npmjs.com/package/gatsby-remark-related-posts) plugin.
+This plugin didn't suit my use case as I wanted the flexibility to occasionally choose tangential content that a similarity based algorithm may not select.
+I also found it valuable as a learning exercise to build this out myself rather than relying on a plugin.

 ## Existing Post Page

 Before getting into adding Related Posts, let's briefly look at how a typical post page is built with Gatsby using the [gatsby-transformer-remark](https://www.npmjs.com/package/gatsby-transformer-remark) plugin.
 If you already have a solid understanding of Gatsby and the remark plugin, feel free to skip ahead to the [adding related posts](../gatsby-related-posts#adding-related-posts) section.